Sizes 175, 200 or 250 CC?

 Selecting an implant size may be difficult for some.
 After all, the size you choose will determine the look you have for many years to come.
 You want your implants to be just the right size for you—not too big or too small—and in good proportion with your body frame.

-But while choosing your breast implant size may seem like a tough decision, it isn’t so bad when you’ve enlisted the help of an experienced, board-certified plastic surgeon.
+But while choosing your breast implant size may seem like a tough decision, it isn’t so bad when you’ve enlisted the help of an experienced, board-certified plastic surgeon in Atlanta.
 When you come to Perimeter Plastic Surgery, Dr. Deutsch will walk you through all of the different choices available and advise you about what breast implant size will work best to achieve your aesthetic goals.
 You will have absolutely nothing to worry about!

 Still, it’s important for patients to be aware of their main options when it comes to implant sizes, and to understand something about why doctors make the recommendations they do.